Welcome to the Holy Rude Viewfield Church, Stirling!

 Past Services.

-The joint service for Sunday, 26th November 2023, Christ the King Sunday, was held in the Viewfield Erskine Church, at 11.00 am, led by Revd Peter Gill.
+The Holy Rude Viewfield service for Sunday, 29 December 2024, First Sunday after Christmas, will be held in the Viewfield Church, at 11.00 am, led by Revd Alan Miller & asst.
+Simon Hesset.

-The joint service for Sunday, 19th November 2023, Interfaith Service, was held in the Viewfield Erskine Church, at 11.00 am, led by Revd Peter Gill, followed by a light lunch. — Link on Facebook.
+The Holy Rude Viewfield service for Sunday, 22 December 2024, Fourth Sunday of Advent, will be held in the Viewfield Church, at 11.00 am, led by Revd Alan Miller & asst.
+Simon Hesset. — Link on Facebook.

-The joint service for Sunday, 5th November 2023, 23rd Sunday after Pentecost, will be held in the Church of the Holy Rude, at 11.00 am, led by Revd Peter Gill. — Link on Facebook.
+The Holy Rude Viewfield Gift service for Sunday, 15 December 2024, Third Sunday of Advent, will be held in the Holy Rude Church, at 11.00 am, led by Revd Alan Miller & asst.
+Simon Hesset. — Link on Facebook.

 We are a congregation of the Church of Scotland (a church in the Presbyterian tradition and part of the world-wide family of Reformed Churches), worshipping in our beautiful and historic building which dates from the 15th century.